LHNCBC/lforms/README.md

    to update the Chrome web driver.

 ## <a id="using">Using the LHC-Forms Web Component</a>
 There are several script files to load.
-If you are building this or installing via npm, these files will be under `dist/lforms`.
+If you are building this, these files will be under `dist/lforms`.
 If you are using the pre-built versions from https://clinicaltables.nlm.nih.gov/lforms-versions, then the file paths below are relative to those versioned directories.